realrisman/langchain-integration-demo/README.md

 - Implement proper error handling
 - Write useful comments and documentation
 - Follow the TypeScript patterns established in the codebase
+- Use LangSmith for debugging and tracing complex agent interactions

 ## License